stderr-enst/jobefficiency/episodes/01_introduction.md

 -->

 ## Background
 Job efficieny, as defined by Oxford’s English Dictionaries, is *the ratio of the useful work performed by a machine [...] to the total energy expended or heat taken in*.
-In a computer/HPC context, the useful work is the entirety of all calculations to be performed by our heat-generating machines (computers).
+In a high-performance-computing (HPC) context, the useful work is the entirety of all calculations to be performed by our (heat-generating) computers.
 Doing this eficiently thus translates to maximizing the calculations completed in some limited time span while minimizing the heat output.
 In more extreme words, we want to avoid running big computers for *nothing but hot air*.

 One may object that a single user's job may hardly have an effect on an HPC system's power usage since such systems are in power-on state 24/7 anyway.
 The same may be argued about air travel.
 The plane will take off